english1234/vstcm/README.md

 - IC2: You need to choose if you are going to use an external supply or not and if so what voltage to use (5V, 9V or 12V).
 Recom makes these parts, but so do Traco and there may be other brands.
 Make sure there is a D (for double) at the end of the model number which generates +/- voltages, rather than the S (single) version.
 See power options below.
 - The Molex parts are not strictly necessary, you may prefer something different or simply to solder wires directly to the holes in the PCB.
 - U5: See power options below.
 I have also used a 7805 as a direct replacement with a small heatsink on it, which gets quite warm but hasn't burnt out as yet.
-- optional IR remote: I really recommend this - see "IR remote programmable control buttons" below.
+- optional IR remote: I really recommend this if you are putting the board inside a cabinet - see "IR remote programmable control buttons" below.

 I would recommend socketing everything on the board (Teensy, DACs, Op Amps) so that they can be swapped out if better choices are found in the future.